 Thank you again for your interest in making Sociological Images as fascinating as sociology itself!

-Submit your idea or post to email@example.com.Lisa Wade is a professor of sociology at Occidental College.
+Submit your idea or post to email@example.com.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.